HKSSY/COMP3335_GP13/wordpresssecurity/improve_system_security/step6.md

 After you click the "DETAILS" button, you can see the issue details and the available advice or solution.

 ![Wordfence tour page](https://raw.githubusercontent.com/HKSSY/katacoda-scenarios/main/wordpresssecurity/improve_system_security/image/wordfence_scan_result_details.png)

+This screenshot is an example, you may see the different types of issues.
+For more type of issue, please click [**here.**](https://www.wordfence.com/help/scan/scan-results/)